Web Accessibility – using our Science Oxford website

 Interactive tools and transactions

-- some interactive forms may be difficult to navigate using a keyboard
+- Some interactive forms may be difficult to navigate using a keyboard

-- some of our public visit ticketing pages are built and hosted through third party software in Eventbrite
+- Some of our public visit ticketing pages are built and hosted through third party software in Eventbrite

 We’ve assessed the cost of fixing the issues with navigation and accessing information, and with interactive tools and transactions.
 We believe that doing so now would be a disproportionate burden within the meaning of the accessibility regulations.
 We will make another assessment when the supplier contract is up for renewal.